Want to learn more about some of the sustainability topics we introduce in our C3 Leadership Training?

 This Center for Neighborhood Technology program helps people manage flooding and drought in their communities.
 They do this through home assessments, community organizing, and policy and advocacy work.

-Learn about the City of Chicago’s recycling program (for residences with 4 units or fewer), including what can be recycled (the guide) and what happens after it is collected from your Blue Cart (the video).
+Learn about the City of Chicago’s recycling program (for residences with 4 units or fewer), including what can be recycled (the guide).

 - Circular Economy